daspec/www.daspec.com/guides/lists_of_objects.md

 ## Step implementation

-To implement a matching step, define a matcher for the entire table header row (column titles).
-The assigned step processor will be called for all table data rows, from top to bottom.
-The arguments to the step processor will be cell values, in sequence from left to right.
-If the regular expression for the table header has matching groups, they will be passed to the processor after the cell values.
+To implement a matching step, define a matcher for text step as if there was no table or a list after it.
+The table or list will be passed to the processor function as the final argument, after all the matching group arguments.

 # Writing tips